Man arrested over suspected abduction and sexual assault of six-year-old girl

 A 35-year-old man was arrested on Tuesday in connection to the incident but was later released with no further action

-Greater Manchester Police say a 23-year-old man has been arrested on suspicion of abduction and sexual assault of a six-year-old girl in Manchester.
+A 23-year-old man has been arrested on suspicion of abduction and sexual assault of a six-year-old girl in Manchester, police said.

 The child was taken on Wednesday from Droylsden in Tameside into a wooded area nearby a disused railway track.